Anil1111/Academic-Projects-Tutorials/XNotes/VSCode.md

 ### Spring / Java Support
 - `Alt + Shift + G` to support automatic generation of constructors, getters/setters, toString methods
+- `Ctrl + T` to open the command pallete to search for symbols/ maven class from the spring project